-Memory care is long-term care for people with Alzheimer’s and dementia
+Memory Care is Long-Term Care for People with Alzheimer’s and Dementia

-We explain how memory care is different from assisted living, how much it costs, and share two checklists you can use to evaluate a memory care community.
+Let’s explain how memory care is different from assisted living, how much it costs, and share two checklists you can use to evaluate a memory care community.

 Memory care communities have environments that are secured against wandering and specially designed to be calming and easy to navigate.